Objektname

 Siehe auch: FreeCAD Grundlagen Skripten und Skriptgenerierte Objekte.

-method of the document.
+Any object in the software is internally created with the addObject() method of the document.
 The majority of 2D and 3D objects that the user will see in the 3D view are derived from a Part Feature.
 In the following example, the object created is a Part Box.

 import FreeCAD as App